11digits/nppftp-password-encrypt-decrypt/README.md

-A simple utility to encrypt / decrypt NPPFTP passwords using the default key2
+A simple utility to encrypt / decrypt NPPFTP passwords using the default key [NppFTP00]

 Code is a partial fork of: https://github.com/ashkulz/NppFTP I do not take credit for the Encryption and StringUtils classes